-Merrell Vapor Glove 6 Minimalist Shoe Review
+Merrell Vapor Glove 6 Shoe Review - Highest Rated Barefoot Shoes

-I’ve been wearing minimalist barefoot shoes for nearly a decade, and Merrell has been one of my trusted brands from the start.
+I’ve been wearing minimalist barefoot shoes for over a decade, and Merrell has been one of my trusted brands from the start.
 One of my oldest pairs is the Merrell Vapor Glove, which I originally bought for my kids.
 When they didn’t wear them, I kept them — and more than seven years later, they’re still going strong.
 I use them for yard work around thorns and holly trees, and they’ve survived at least 10 cycles in the washing machine, proving just how durable Merrell barefoot shoes can be.

 The Highlights of Merrell’s Vapor Glove Minimalist Shoe